From Hainan Island, Southern China

 This one is the bamboo we have been searching for.

-Red Tongue’s suitability is that it is bushy in pots – and we think the best species for growing indoors.
+Red Tongue’s suitability is that it is bushy in pots – and we think, good for growing indoors.

 Planted here in 1978 and overlooked until we first potted it up for a trial, around 7 years ago.
 We each kept a plant in our homes.
 After a while it became obvious.
 “Bamboo for well lit indoors.”